aveach/homebridge-unifi-smartpower/README.md

     {
       // ... required config, see above
       "controlSwitch": {
         "create": <true/false>,           // Defaults to false.
         "name": "<name>",                 // Defaults to "UniFi Control Enabled".
         "timeout": <number>,              // Timeout (in seconds) before the control switch reverts.
 Defaults to 60s.
 0 disables the timeout.
         "guardOutlets": <true/false>,     // If true, outlets will be guarded by this control switch.
 Defaults to true.
-        "guardSwitchPorts": <true/false> // If true, switch ports will be guarded by this control switch.
+        "guardSwitchPorts": <true/false>, // If true, switch ports will be guarded by this control switch.
+Defaults to true.
+        "guardRpsPorts": <true/false>     // If true, RPS ports will be guarded by this control switch.
 Defaults to true.
       }
     }
   ]